saulpierotti/markdown_notebook/LB2.md

 % \today

 # Secondary Structure
+* Secondary structures are local motives of order
 * JCE has been removed from the PDB website
 * I can use TopMatch for pairwise structural alignment, and Mustang for multiple structural alignment
 * H is usually not visible in 3D structures, since it needs a resolution better than 1 $\AA$
-* Approximately 50% or protein atoms and 35% of nucleic acids atoms are hydrogens
 * Molecular visualization softwares in order to show secondary structure use algorithms that compute the position of hydrogens
 	* Jahnet Tornhton developped one of the most used algorithms
 * A protein is a stable entity when there is the right combination of residues that allow the backbone to fold in the solvent space